 Information for Participating Sites

 As the demand for our services continues to grow, AFA has launched a new National Memory Screening Program.
-The National Memory Screening Program (NMSP) includes National Memory Screening Week (formally National Memory Screening Day) which will take place the first week in November each year and AFA’s Community Memory Screening and Awareness-Raising Education: The Road to Early Detection and Care* (AFA C.A.R.E.S.) program are part of AFA’s national initiative to promote early detection and intervention for those concerned about memory loss as well as to educate the public about successful aging.
+The National Memory Screening Program (NMSP) includes National Memory Screening Week (formally National Memory Screening Day) which will take place the first week in November each year and AFA’s Community Memory Screening and Awareness-Raising Education: The Road to Early Detection and Care (AFA C.A.R.E.S.) program.
+The goal of the NMSP is to promote early detection and intervention for those concerned about memory loss, as well as to educate the public about successful aging.

 With these initiatives, our goals are to: